-- On Facebook: @kdotca, I semi-regularly updated this page with public workshops I am hosting.
+- On Facebook: @kdotca, I semi-regularly update this page with public workshops I am hosting.
 Feel free to message me here.

 - On LinkedIn: For a formal CV that is updated with some frequency, visit: https://www.linkedin.com/in/kslater/

-- Doing, Making and Hosting with their Collective: Creative Interactions.
+- Doing, Making and Hosting with their Collective: The Papercut Arcade.

-- Hosting QueerASL Art Events: I host regular classes for QueerASL teachers at galleries around Vancouver as well as hosting social and cultural events for the community.
+- Hosting QueerASL Art Events: I host regular classes for QueerASL teachers as a volunteer at galleries around Vancouver as well as hosting social and cultural events for the community.
 Please find out more about QueerASL by visiting their website.